Contents

 The file is in JSONLines format, meaning each BODS statement is a JSON object on a single line of the file.
 It has been compressed with Gzip, which is usually already available on MacOS and Linux systems, and is easily readable with a variety of compression programs on Windows.

-Our regular data updates occur every three weeks, and we will endeavour to make a new export after each update.
+Our regular data updates at least every month, and we will make a new export after each update.
 This page will be updated as soon as that happens, but you can also rely on the "latest" link at the top of the page to always point to the most recent data.

 What is this data not?